Saebyuckbaan/demo-mockup/Home.md

 	* Your end result should look similar to this:

 ![End Result](https://cloud.githubusercontent.com/assets/5565596/14638829/2923003c-05ee-11e6-8d05-4894391b988f.png)

+### Connecting to DELPHI database Using pgAdmin

+To install pgadmin:

+<a href="http://macappstore.org/pgadmin3/" target="_blank" class="_">MacOSX</a>

+Linux:
+sudo apt-get install postgresql pgadmin3

+Launch ‘pgAdmin’ by typing `pgadmin3` in terminal
+Then you should connect to remote server using connect button.
+You will see the window.

+>name: DELPHI database

+>host: delphidata.ucsd.edu

+>port: 5432

+>username: cogs121_16_user

+>password:  mcH8Yjs_n#2(xp

+>Maintenance db: delphibetadb

+and then press OK.
+It may show a warning.
+Simply press OK.

+Then in object browser in main window double-click "Server groups".
+It will expand to "servers".
+Then double-click "Servers".
+It will expand to DELPHI database.
+Expand the DELPHI database.

+You will see
+* databases
+* tablespaces
+* group rules
+* login roles

+From databases navigate to delpgibetadb.
+Please note that you should use (and only have access to) the tables found in 'cogs121_16_raw' and 'cogs121_16_integrated' schema.

 ### Diving into SQL
 Now that you're familiar with creating basic D3 visualizations, it's time to incorporate data from a SQL database.